Almada was under rotating water cuts for

 2 · The heat spike

 Almada's estimated daily max temperature climbed to 38.7 °C on 02/07/2026, above the national mean of 37.3 °C that day.
-Heat spikes water demand – watering, showers, pools – exactly as the beach-season population arrives.
+Heat spikes water demand (watering, showers, pools) exactly as the beach-season population arrives.
 It is one factor among several, not the whole story.

 Daily max temperature, Almada (°C, IPMA).
-20-day window – a sharp spike, not a “record” (no climatological normal here).
+20-day window: a sharp spike, not a “record” (no climatological normal here).

 Estimated max temperature by municipality on 02/07/2026 (°C, IPMA).
+Axis starts at 36 °C to show the spread.

 3 · The summer surge